tahmids7/NIDS/README.md

 _______________________

-The NIDS (Network Intrusion Detection System) is a tool built prmiarily with C++, along with Snort for a rule based threat detection.
+NIDS (Network Intrusion Detection System) is a tool built prmiarily with C++, along with Snort for a rule based threat detection.
 It capture and analyze network packets, detect intrusions using rule-based detection, and provide real-time monitoring capabilities through a modern web interface.

 _What can this tool do?_